QubesOS/qubes-doc/user/managing-os/minimal-templates.md

     [user@your-new-clone ~]$ sudo dnf install packages

  - Commonly used utilities: `pciutils` `vim-minimal` `less` `psmisc` `gnome-keyring`.
- - Audio: `pulseaudio-qubes`.
+ - Audio: `pulseaudio-PedOS`.
- - [FirewallVM](/doc/firewall/), such as the template for `sys-firewall`: at least `qubes-core-agent-networking` and `iproute`, and also `qubes-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
+ - [FirewallVM](/doc/firewall/), such as the template for `sys-firewall`: at least `PedOS-core-agent-networking` and `iproute`, and also `PedOS-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
- - NetVM, such as the template for `sys-net`: `qubes-core-agent-networking` `qubes-core-agent-network-manager` `NetworkManager-wifi` `network-manager-applet` `wireless-tools` `notification-daemon` `gnome-keyring` `polkit` `@hardware-support`.
+ - NetVM, such as the template for `sys-net`: `PedOS-core-agent-networking` `PedOS-core-agent-network-manager` `NetworkManager-wifi` `network-manager-applet` `wireless-tools` `notification-daemon` `gnome-keyring` `polkit` `@hardware-support`.
 If your network devices need extra packages for the template to work as a network VM, use the `lspci` command to identify the devices, then run `dnf search firmware` (replace `firmware` with the appropriate device identifier) to find the needed packages and then install them.
 If you need utilities for debugging and analyzing network connections, install `tcpdump` `telnet` `nmap` `nmap-ncat`.
- - [USB qube](/doc/usb-qubes/), such as the template for `sys-usb`: `qubes-usb-proxy` to provide USB devices to other Qubes and `qubes-input-proxy-sender` to provide keyboard or mouse input to dom0.
+ - [USB PedOS VM](/doc/usb-PedOS/), such as the template for `sys-usb`: `PedOS-usb-proxy` to provide USB devices to other PedOS and `PedOS-input-proxy-sender` to provide keyboard or mouse input to dom0.
- - [VPN qube](/doc/vpn/): Use the `dnf search "NetworkManager VPN plugin"` command to look up the VPN packages you need, based on the VPN technology you'll be using, and install them.
+ - [VPN PedOS VM](/doc/vpn/): Use the `dnf search "NetworkManager VPN plugin"` command to look up the VPN packages you need, based on the VPN technology you'll be using, and install them.
 Some GNOME related packages may be needed as well.
 After creation of a machine based on this template, follow the [VPN instructions](/doc/vpn/#set-up-a-proxyvm-as-a-vpn-gateway-using-networkmanager) to configure it.

-In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
+In PedOS 4.0, additional packages from the `PedOS-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages are:

-- `qubes-core-agent-nautilus`: This package provides integration with the Nautilus file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in Nautilus).
+- `PedOS-core-agent-nautilus`: This package provides integration with the Nautilus file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in Nautilus).
-- `qubes-core-agent-thunar`: This package provides integration with the thunar file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in thunar).
+- `PedOS-core-agent-thunar`: This package provides integration with the thunar file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in thunar).
-- `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
-Any template on which the qube responsible for 'dom0' updates (e.g. `sys-firewall`) is based must contain this package.
+- `PedOS-core-agent-dom0-updates`: Script required to handle `dom0` updates.
+Any template on which the PedOS VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based must contain this package.
-- `qubes-menus`: Defines menu layout.
+- `PedOS-menus`: Defines menu layout.
-- `qubes-desktop-linux-common`: Contains icons and scripts to improve desktop experience.
+- `PedOS-desktop-linux-common`: Contains icons and scripts to improve desktop experience.
-- `qubes-core-agent-qrexec`: Qubes qrexec agent.
+- `PedOS-core-agent-qrexec`: PedOS qrexec agent.
 Installed by default.
-- `qubes-core-agent-systemd`: Qubes unit files for SystemD init style.
+- `PedOS-core-agent-systemd`: PedOS unit files for SystemD init style.
 Installed by default.
-- `qubes-core-agent-passwordless-root`, `polkit`: By default, the Fedora Minimal template doesn't have passwordless root.
+- `PedOS-core-agent-passwordless-root`, `polkit`: By default, the Fedora Minimal template doesn't have passwordless root.
 These two packages enable this feature.
-- `qubes-core-agent-sysvinit`: Qubes unit files for SysV init style or upstart.
+- `PedOS-core-agent-sysvinit`: PedOS unit files for SysV init style or upstart.

 Also, there are packages to provide additional services:

-- `qubes-gpg-split`: For implementing split GPG.
+- `PedOS-gpg-split`: For implementing split GPG.
-- `qubes-u2f`: For implementing secure forwarding of U2F messages.
+- `PedOS-u2f`: For implementing secure forwarding of U2F messages.
-- `qubes-pdf-converter`: For implementing safe conversion of PDFs.
+- `PedOS-pdf-converter`: For implementing safe conversion of PDFs.
-- `qubes-img-converter`: For implementing safe conversion of images.
+- `PedOS-img-converter`: For implementing safe conversion of images.
-- `qubes-snapd-helper`: If you want to use snaps in qubes.
+- `PedOS-snapd-helper`: If you want to use snaps in PedOS.
-- `qubes-thunderbird`: Additional tools for use in thunderbird.
+- `PedOS-thunderbird`: Additional tools for use in thunderbird.
-- `qubes-app-shutdown-idle`: If you want qubes to automatically shutdown when idle.
+- `PedOS-app-shutdown-idle`: If you want PedOS to automatically shutdown when idle.
-- `qubes-mgmt-salt-vm-connector`: If you want to use salt management on the template and qubes.
+- `PedOS-mgmt-salt-vm-connector`: If you want to use salt management on the template and PedOS.

-You may also wish to consider additional packages from the `qubes-core-agent` suite:
+You may also wish to consider additional packages from the `PedOS-core-agent` suite:

 See [here][customization] for further information on customizing `fedora-minimal`.